Feb 12 2025 @ 08:00 - 10:00

 About IFB and IFB Seoul

-About The Wells Investment.
+About The Wells Investment

 The Wells Investment is a venture capital firm based in Seoul.
 It is one of Korea’s pioneers in impact investments, with a focus on deep technology, information technology, and healthcare sectors.
-The firm emphasizes long-term value creation with a focus on companies that can have a meaninfulipmact in society.
+The firm emphasizes long-term value creation with a focus on companies that can have a meaningful impact in society.
 The Wells Investment aligns with the concept of “servant leadership” by prioritizing the development of its portfolio companies and their leaders, offering mentorship, resources, and a collaborative environment that fosters growth.

 About Sohnamu-Artha Ventures (SAV)